Leslie Varela, MS, LPC Associate

 If your parents’ divorce has been weighing on you—or if you’re still trying to understand how it affected you—you don’t have to sort through that alone.

-Therapy For Teens After Divorce: Get Started Today
+Therapy For Teens After Divorce: Next Steps

-If you’re a teen working through anger, overwhelm, and emotional challenges after divorce who wants a place to talk things through, or a parent looking for support for your teen, I’d be glad to connect.
+If you're a teen working through anxiety, overwhelm, and emotional challenges after divorce who wants a place to talk things through, or a parent looking for support for your teen, I’d be glad to connect.

 We can start with a quick, low-pressure free 30-minute consultation to see if working together feels like a good fit.
+I'm available online and 2717 Commercial Center Blvd, Suite E200 Katy, TX 77494.

 You don’t have to figure everything out on your own.